nashville-software-school/aws-deployment-instructions/README.md

 2. Choose **Create an AWS Account**.
 3. Enter your account information.
 [Choose a strong password](https://www.lastpass.com/password-generator), document the information securely, and then choose **Continue**.
+**You will notice that this document repeatedly mentions securing your credentials.
+The importance cannot be overstated.
+Your finances are now tied to these credentials.
+In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget.
+Consider using a password manager such as [LastPass](https://www.lastpass.com/) or [1Password](https://1password.com/landing/password-manager/), services whose yearly costs mirror the cost of one hour of the [most expensive EC2 instance](https://instances.vantage.sh/?selected=p4d.24xlarge).
+Pay for basic password management to avoid paying for someone else's use of your account.**
 4. Choose **Personal**.
 5. Enter your personal information.
 6. Enter your billing information.